-Time Frame Procedure Points to Note/Comments Time Frame Lesson Development Part 1 (15 mins) Procedure Harms of Cannabis a) Using PowerPoint slide in page 135, share more information about cannabis.
+Time Frame Procedure Points to Note/Comments Lesson Development Part 1 (15 mins) All Using PowerPoint slide in page 135, share more information about cannabis.
 Key point: Impact of cannabis abuse (lower IQ, poor psychomotor skills, health problems, psychiatric disorders) b) Show the CNB video (41 sec) on latest key findings from the Lancet Psychiatrist Journal using PowerPoint slide in page 136.
 Key point to highlight: Daily use of cannabis and use of high-potency cannabis gives you higher risks of developing mental health issues c) Using PowerPoint slide in page 137, share about legalisation of cannabis in some countries despite the harms.
 Ask the students what they think would happen if cannabis becomes legalised in Singapore.
 Show a CNB PDE video "Impact of Cannabis Legalisation" (1min 35secs) on what really happens when cannabis becomes legal in the neighbourhood.
-Key points to highlight: Points to Note/Comments Traffic deaths Increase in Cannabis-related hospitalisation Children became targets (Cannabis-infused candies)
+Key points to highlight: Traffic deaths Increase in Cannabis-related hospitalisation Children became targets (Cannabis-infused candies)

-Time Frame Procedure Points to Note/Comments Lesson Development Part 2 (1 5 mins) Group Discussion - PowerPoint slide in page 138 a) Distribute Cannabis Factsheet and Cannabis - Deadlier Than You Think Information Sheet to all students. b) Break the class into groups of 3-4 for classroom discussion.
-Each group may be assigned one or more of the following topics/themes: Harms of cannabis abuse Harms of cannabis abuse What do you think are the reasons that led some to abuse cannabis?
+Time Frame Procedure Points to Note/Comments Lesson Development Part 2 (15 mins) Group Discussion - PowerPoint slide in page 138 a) Distribute Cannabis Factsheet and Cannabis - Deadlier Than You Think Information Sheet to all students. b) Break the class into groups of 3-4 for classroom discussion.
+Each group may be assigned one or more of the following topics/themes: Harms of cannabis abuse What do you think are the reasons that led some to abuse cannabis?
 Then, come up with at least 10 refusal tips/coping strategies to deal with the reason.
-Each group may be assigned to explore one reason, some of which are listed below: Peer Pressure Media influence Myths of cannabis abuse Once done, educators may select some groups to share the key points from their discussions.
+Each group may be assigned to explore one reason, some of which are listed below: Curiosity (for the wrong reasons) Peer Pressure Media influence Myths of cannabis abuse Once done, educators may select some groups to share the key points from their discussions.
 Educators may consider selecting a few of these tips to pin on the class noticeboards.
 This can help reinforce the messaging to the students even after the lesson.